 The corridor of a watercourse can be defined as the width of the channel in which water flows, plus its extensive influence on its surrounding landscape that is necessary for its natural functioning.
-Any development which could impact upon a watercourses in any way (pollution, abstraction, visual impact etc) must ensure that the watercourse corridor is protected.
-Proposals must positively respond to the natural character and appearance, setting and functions, making the most of opportunities to enhance the watercourse environment, including providing public access where this is possible and appropriate.
-It will be important that proposals also provide canopy shading and address the positive role that this has in terms of increasing biodiversity, offering drought protection and providing people with shade to deal with changing climatic temperatures.
+Any development which could impact upon a watercourses in any way (pollution, abstraction, visual impact etc) must ensure that the watercourse corridor is protected and must positively respond to the natural character and appearance, setting and functions, making the most of opportunities to enhance the watercourse environment, including public access where this is possible and appropriate.
 Opportunities to access and enjoy rivers is important for the health and wellbeing of residents and visitors with the possibility of various recreational activities such as canoeing, fishing, walking or observing their wildlife.
 All development proposals alongside watercourses should maximise opportunities to enhance recreational public access, whilst ensuring biodiversity is conserved.